drdeana/Resequencing-3.0/README.md

 __Region Table?__

-(Optional) path to *.rgn.h5.
-When input file is of type *.bas.h5, you may supply an optional Region table (*.rgn.h5) to filter the reads prior to alignment
+(Optional) path to \*.rgn.h5.
+When input file is of type \*.bas.h5, you may supply an optional Region table (\*.rgn.h5) to filter the reads prior to alignment

 ####Outputs

-__Aligned Reads File (aligned_subreads.*)__
+__Aligned Reads File (aligned_subreads.\*)__

 This file contains your aligned output reads.
-You can specify *.cmp.h5, *.sam or *.bam
+You can specify \*.cmp.h5, \*.sam or \*.bam
-Note: *.bam output format only works if `--algorthim blasr`
+Note: \*.bam output format only works if `--algorthim blasr`

 ###variantCaller Files
 ####Inputs

 __Aligned Subreads__

-Input file of aligned sequences supplied in either *.bam or *.cmp.h5 format
+Input file of aligned sequences supplied in either \*.bam or \*.cmp.h5 format

+__Reference Windows File__
+(greg)

+__Parameters File__

+(optional) Path to QuiverParameters.ini file for chemistry specific consensus calling parameters.

+This file is packaged with GenomicConsensus and can be found in `GenomicConsensus/quiver/resources/*/GenomicConsensus/QuiverParameters.ini`

 ####Outputs

 __Consensus Sequences File (consensus.fastq/consensus.fastq.gz)__

 This file contains the consensus sequences generated from your aligned reads and reference sequences.

 __Variant Callset File (variants.gff)__